-According to data from the authorities, there is an average of one vessel every one and a half years sanctioned for IUU fishing (see table below), representing a fraction of the hundreds of vessels estimated to operate illegally in the country's waters.
-These vessels have also sometimes been involved in violent situations, for example when the Argentinian authorities sank the Chinese vessel Lu Yan Yuan Yu 10 in 2016 after trying to collide with the coastguard ship and resisting being seized.
+According to data from the authorities, there is an average of one vessel every one and a half years sanctioned for IUU fishing (see table below), representing a fraction of the hundreds of vessels suspected of operating illegally in the country's waters.131 These vessels have also sometimes been involved in violent situations, for example when the Argentinian authorities sank the Chinese vessel Lu Yan Yuan Yu 10 in 2016 after trying to collide with the coastguard ship and resisting being seized.

-Argentina cannot tackle IUU fishing alone, so other coastal states in the South Atlantic should cooperate to capture these vessels and regulate also fishing in high seas where distant water fleets can operate with impunity.
+Argentina should improve patrolling of its regional waters to prevent fishing vessels from operating illegally.
+To tackle IUU fishing beyond its EZZ, Argentina together with other coastal states in the South Atlantic should set up a marine protected area or regional fisheries management organisation and cooperate to patrol and regulate fishing fishing in high seas where distant water fleets can operate with impunity.
 They do so without having to comply with any registration requirements for operating or landing fish catches, making it easy to mix illegal and legal fish together for exports.
-The main importers of fish from Argentina, namely Spain, Italy, US, China and Brazil, 125 should also make greater efforts in supply chain transparency to ensure that fish at risk of being sourced from IUU fishing is not sold in their territory.
+The main importers of fish from Argentina, namely Spain, Italy, US, China and Brazil, 132 should also make greater efforts in supply chain transparency to ensure that fish at risk of being sourced from IUU fishing is not sold in their territory.

 The main driver for the use of shell companies are distant water foreign vessels that fish beyond the 201 nautical mile limit.
 The vessel owners use shell companies to avoid being fined or sanctioned at the company and shareholder level when caught.
-When it comes to registered vessels with licences in Argentina, they need to be registered at the Argentinian company registry, but there too companies can declare a registered owner rather than the real beneficial owners.
+When it comes to registered vessels with licences in Argentina, they need to be registered at the Argentinian company registry, but there too companies can declare a legal owner rather than the real beneficial owners.